 Natalizumab is given by an injection into a vein (intravenous injection).
 It is usually recommended for adults who do not respond well enough or cannot take certain types of medicines for treating Crohn’s disease.
 These include aminosalicylates, antibiotics, immunosuppressants, and corticosteroids.1,3

-Natalizumab is also an option for people who cannot take, or do not experience benefits from, other types of biologic therapies called anti-tumor necrosis factor (anti-TNF) medicines, such as infliximab, adalimumab, or certolizumab pegol.1,3
+Natalizumab is also an option for people who cannot take, or do not get benefits from, other types of biologic therapies called anti-tumor necrosis factor (anti-TNF) medicines.
+These include infliximab, adalimumab, and certolizumab pegol.1,3

 How does natalizumab work?